Reforming Ukraine – slow progress or unrealistic expectations?

 Ukraine deserves praise

 Thankfully, experts are taking notice.
-A new report, published by the Institute of Economic Reform this year, highlights two positive achievements in the fight against corruption.
+A new report, published by the Institute for Economic Research and Policy Consulting this year, highlights two positive achievements in the fight against corruption.
 First, the report praises the institutional framework being built to fight corruption.
 As well as new anti-corruption courts and police, the country has embarked on a more transparent public procurement and political e-declaration system to combat what has traditionally been a major area of corruption in Ukraine.
 The report also brings to attention reforms targeting specific problem areas of corruption, namely taxation, the gas industry and banking.
 These are reported to be saving the state approximately 6 billion US dollars per year

 Ukraine’s parliament is not perfect, but it has “accomplished the most in adopting reforms that bring Ukraine closer to Europe of any Ukrainian parliament in nearly three decades of independence,” writes Taras Kuzio, a prominent British expert on Ukraine.
 Yet the stereotype of Ukraine as poor, inefficient and corrupt has proven hard to shake off, and is still willingly and erroneously touted by many in the west.
 But the reality is not so bleak.
 Ukraine is performing well.
 It is complying with its EU and IMF obligations and implementing tough nation-wide reforms that, if carried through, will transform the power architecture of the state.
 This is going on over a background of war, mass internal displacement of citizens, and decades of post-Soviet graft.
 There is good reason to believe Ukraine can continue in its positive direction.
 More solidarity from friends in the west would be a very welcome boost to this process.